FreeAllegiance/Allegiance/README.md

 ### Individual Components
 #### SDK's, libraries, and frameworks
 * C++ MFC for latest v143 build tools (x86 & x64)

+# Build
+Once the solution, there is a button at the top to build.
+The configuration might need to change from `Debug` to `FZDebug`, `FZRelease`, or `Release`, if `Debug` does not build correctly.

 # Main projects